sssnl/bb/README.md

   example 2:  Backbase>> `testcafe chrome features/application-access-testcase.js`
   This line executes a single test case in the chrome browser.

-## Information on the Regressionset
+## Information on the Test suite

-Testcode in the automated regressionset is structured using the Page Object Model of abstraction.
-Which means information on how to perform actions and interact with the application is stored in Page Objects.
+Tests in the automated test suite are structured using the Page Object Model of abstraction which means information on how to perform actions and interact with the application is stored in Page Objects.

 ### Helper files
 The util folder contains helper files that contain functions which are used throughout the page objects.
 Most notable is the `randoms.js` file, which contains functions that return randomly generated test data using libraries such as `faker and moment`